rafnobrega/omdb-app/README.md

 ## 🧰 &nbsp; How to Install:

 ```
-git clone git@github.com:rafnobrega/omdb-app.git ombd-app
+git clone git@github.com:rafnobrega/omdb-app.git omdb-app
 ```

 ```
 npm install
 ```
-Copy the `.env.example`, rename it to `.env`, and modify the following key:
+Copy the `.env.example`, rename it to `.env`, and modify the following key with your OMDb key:
 ```
 REACT_APP_OMDB_KEY
 ```